gitomator/gitomator-classroom/README.md

  $ bin/task/setup_teams PATH-TO-CONFIG-FILE
 ```

-Example config file, with two teams and three members (specified by their GitHub usernames) each.
+Example config file: with two teams and three members (specified by their GitHub usernames) each.

 ```yaml
 Team-01: